rynx91/angular-university-list/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+# Feature
+This project generates a list of universites in the United States.
+There are 10 records per page, which you can change by selecting the items per page at the bottom of the table.
+You can also sort the records by university name.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.